nnmer/azure-services-map/readme.md

 TODOs:
   - &#10003; rewrite code with Vue.js only
   - &#9744; metadata structure update to keep more related important url's for services
+  - &#9744; fix UI to better support Edge and IE

 ## Project setup
 ```